comsee-research/prism/README.md

 `scene` generates randomly valid poses and the scene configuration.

 **Requirements:** min/max depths, number of poses, camera parameters, scene configuration and texture.

 **Output:** poses and scene configuration.

 Datasets
 ========

-Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
+* Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
-The dataset R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S are also available from the link above.
+* The dataset R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S are also available [from here](https://github.com/comsee-research/plenoptic-datasets).
+* Datasets R12-E, ES and ELP20 are available [here](https://github.com/comsee-research/plenoptic-datasets).

 Citing
 ======